 Marianne has been active in the sport mostly as a competitor.
 She started as a foil fencer, winning many medals, including gold medals in the Mid-Atlantic and Southeast Regional Championships.
 In New Jersey she took first place in the Garden State Games.
 She has been a member of the U.S. Veterans Epee team eight times, taking the gold medal in three national championships.
 In 2010 she earned a bronze medal at the Veteran World Championships in Croatia.

-While Marianne does not give lessons, she compliments her husband by sharing her many years of local, national, and international competitive experiences with the students.
+Marianne assists with the training of beginner fencers.
+Her main function is sharing her many years of local, national, and international competitive experiences with the students.
 So, with training provided by Mr. Bosco and competitive teaching by Mrs. Bosco, the students are provided with a well rounded and complete approach to the sport.

 Because fencing is relatively unknown in this area, new fencers are not placed in a beginner's class.
 Beginners are given four private lessons with Mr. Bosco.
-This prelimary instruction is meant to acquaint the student with the basic moves and terminology of fencing.
-This instruction will determine whether the student likes the sport and wants to continue.
+This preliminary instruction is meant to acquaint the student with the basic moves and terminology of fencing.
+This instruction will allow the student to determine whether he or she likes the sport and wants to continue.
 If the student elects to continue there will be a smooth transition to our beginner classes.

 The Center holds continuous classes for intermediate and advanced students of all ages.
 All three weapons (foil, epee, and saber) are taught, with beginners limited to foil.
 Although winning is important, and some people would say it is everything, it is not the top priority of the Center.
 First, and foremost, is the teaching of sportsmanship and respect for opponents.
 Secondly, the important basic skills and their application to competition are stressed.
 Finally, winning will result and it will continue with the training.
 Winning is not the goal.
 It is a byproduct of excellence.

 Salle D'Armes Bosco Fencing Center has one of the best locations in the South.
 Unlike some clubs that are in factory or shopping areas, our Center is in a quiet residential location across the road from farm land.
 On some evenings one can see deer come out to feed.
-There is one acre of heavily wooded land behind the center for use in future expansion or outdoor activities.
+Behind the Salle is a large fenced-in area dedicated to agility dog training.
 If you are a visiting fencer in the area, please stop in and fence as our guest.